They always ask me: Mr. Hundertwasser, why are you wearing two different socks?

 Frederic Zwerger was together with his father, Wolfgang Zwerger (1954 – 2013), the initiator of this new sock art.
 Frederic Zwerger himself is a great admirer of Friedensreich Hundertwasser, that’s why he designed this collection in 2006.
 Those new stunning colors and fresh patterns should not only underpin the fun of knitting and crochet as a relaxing and meaningful leisure activity, it should also encourage to show off a little more individuality and extravagance, as definded by the artist who died in 2000.

 With the balls of this unique collection, you are able to knit patterns which are in color and form modeled on eight masterpieces of Hundertwasser.
-In the meantime, there are three special collections Opal in variation according to Hunderwasser, each with eight colors.
+In the meantime, there are four special collections Opal in variation according to Hunderwasser, each with eight colors.

 Craft & Fashion Award 2007